Tag Archives: sourcing strategy

 Greater Accountability

-The flow of the sourcing process and any bottlenecks are shown on eSourcing platforms, which have a specified workflow mapped onto them.
-Greater accountability and improved compliance by all the parties involved in the sourcing projects are made possible by increased openness.
+eSourcing platforms display the flow of the sourcing process and highlight any bottlenecks through a predefined workflow.
+This transparency enhances accountability and ensures improved compliance among all parties involved in the sourcing projects..

 Magistral’s Services on Sourcing Strategy